MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 For more information, see [Information Protection in Microsoft Fabric](./information-protection.md).

-DONE: Recommendation: Sensitivity labels from Micrsoft Purview Information Protection and their associated label policies should be specified at an organizational level and be valid for the whole organization.
+**Guidance**: Sensitivity labels from Micrsoft Purview Information Protection and their associated label policies should be specified at an organizational level and be valid for the whole organization.

-### Securing items in a workspace
+### Securing items in a workspace (DONE)

+Organizational teams can have individual workspaces where different personas collaborate and work on generating content.
+Access to the items in the workspace is regulated via workspace roles assigned to users by the workspace admin.

-DONE: Recommendation: Fabric administrators should decide, through specifying who can create workspaces, who can become a workspace administrator.
+**Guidance**: Fabric administrators should decide, through specifying who can create workspaces, who can become a workspace administrator.
 These could be team leads in your organization, for example.
 These workspace administrators should then govern access to the items in their workspace by assigning appropriate workspace roles to users and consumers of the items.

-### Securing data in Fabric items
+### Securing data in Fabric items (DONE)

+Along with the broad security that gets applied at the tenant or workspace level, there are additional data-level controls that can be deployed by individual teams to manage access to individual tables, rows, and columns.
+Fabric currently provides such data-level control for SQL analytics endpoints, Synapse Data Warehouses in Fabric, and Direct Lake.

-DONE: Guidance: Individual teams are expected to apply additional controls at the item level.
+**Guidance**: Individual teams are expected to apply these additional controls at the item and data level.

 ### Auditing